hapax/hapax.github.io/assets/teaching.md

 This is different from trying to include "weak" students by making things dull and easy!
 No one benefits, since it reinforces stereotypes and turns everyone off.

+This is more conceptually challenging than the first moth ball question, but we are not straying from mathematics since the physics and chemistry has been "precomputed".
+It's a related rates problem embedded in a real world application.